p00dle/csv/README.md

       - else -> ''
     - parse
       - value -> value \* 1
+  - 'percentage'
+    - stringify
+    - value is number and not NaN -> value \* 100 cast to string with '%' at the end
+    - else -> ''
+    - parse
+      - value -> parseInt(value, 10) / 100
   - 'boolean'
     - stringify
       - value is not undefined and not null and falsy -> 'FALSE'